outdreamer/build-a-cure/docs/tasks/examples.md

       - randomness being a lack of info (like a star or circle with equally likely directions of change)
         - where influences are equal enough in power to leave no clear priority of direction favoring one over the other
       - when an info lack interacts with an info lack, they may not generate another info lack, but a structure stable enough to organize them, depending on the angle/type of interaction and whether the info lacks are a similar or coordinating type

+# solution format examples

+## solution of optimized network structure

+    - the optimized network can be structured as versions for different intents like:
+      - lowest-memory generator: the average network + distortion functions
+      - relevant generator: the network nearest to the most useful versions of it
+      - quick generator: the network with the components that can build other versions at lowest cost
+      - core generator: the network with core components to build all other components
+      - adjacent core generator: network with core components at an abstraction/interaction level where they are most adjacent (mid-level functions as opposed to granular functions or high-level agent-interaction functions or conceptual functions)

+    - the optimized network (ark) has the interface components necessary to solve any problem, with no extra components
+      - it has one of each parameter of required components (like definitions, bias/randomness/error structures, interfaces, core/change functions, etc) which provide enough functionality to decompose & fit all discoverable info into a system of understanding
+        - for example, one example of each opposite end of a spectrum & the average in the center, or the average + distortion functions to generate the other possible values

+    - can probably be adjacently derived from subatomic particle interactions, which implement the core objects of interfaces like cause & potential

+## solution of efficiencies gained from missing components
+    - some functions are generated more quickly without a component, bc of the needs that the lack generates, which focuses generative processes on building alternate functions to fill the gap
+    - this can be used as a way to predict what tasks the optimized network with missing components would be relatively good at
+    - missing component metadata
+      - how adjacently it can be learned/generated/invalidated/delegated/identified/borrowed
+      - how likely it is to be learned/generated/invalidated/delegated/identified/borrowed
+      - whether another missing component can be used instead
+      - whether the system missing that component should be changed instead
+      - whether a system having that component succeeds at the intent task (& fails at others currently fulfilled by the system missing that component)
+    - example:
+      - not having a function incentivizes:
+        - identity: development of that function
+        - abstraction: development of generalization of that function, parameterizing that function intent
+        - alternate: development of a proxy or alternative or invalidating function, making the function itself unnecessary
+        - cause: development of structure/function/attribute that invalidates the original requirement metadata (priority, intent, dependency structures), not just invalidating the function
+        - alternate format: development of a structure/attribute that replaces the requirement for the function or allows the function to be generated as needed
+        - derivation: developing a function to learn/derive/identify/borrow/cooperate functionality from external info, to generate functionality as needed
+        - core: developing components capable of building all functions to generate functionality as needed
+        - subset: developing components of that function so the function & other functions can be generated as needed
+        - combination: development of a function capable of fulfilling that intent & other intents
+        - distribution: distributing functionality-generating methods to all nodes requiring functions
+        - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

 # solution metric/filter/test examples